Crime Scene Management: National and International Scenario

 What Indian practice can't sensibly adopt: the small-cadre, low-volume, weeks-of-training-per-member model.
 Indian state FSLs operate at a volume where every district SOCO needs to be competent, not a small elite team.
 The training pipeline has to be NFSU-scale, not FBI-scale.

-The other three internationally cited bodies do different work and the distinction matters at viva.
+The other three internationally cited bodies serve distinct functions.

 INTERPOL (Lyon, France).
 A coordination body for police across 196 member countries.
 INTERPOL itself does not run crime scenes.
 It issues notices, maintains databases (DNA, fingerprints, stolen art, travel documents), and supports member-country investigations.
 Its forensic role is database access and cross-border data sharing, not scene work.
 India is a long-standing member; the CBI is the National Central Bureau.